NickV05/Shippmate-Docs/README.md

 Common status codes:
 - `400`: Bad Request - Invalid input parameters
-- `401`: Unauthorized - Authentication required
+- `401`: Unauthorized - Authentication required or invalid token
 - `404`: Not Found - Resource not found
 - `500`: Internal Server Error - Server-side error

 For validation errors, the response will include specific information about the missing or invalid fields.

 ## Country-Specific Requirements